Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Related Work

-\paragraph{Javascript Error} Several studies on client-side Javascript been have been made by Ocariza et al \cite{ocariza2011Javascript,ocariza2013empirical,ocariza2017study}.
-In 2011, they have shown that most websites contain Javascript errors even in the top 100 of Alexa \cite{ocariza2011Javascript}.
+Several studies on client-side Javascript been have been made by Ocariza et al \cite{ocariza2011Javascript,ocariza2013empirical,ocariza2017study}.
+In 2011, they showed that most websites contain Javascript errors even in the top 100 of Alexa \cite{ocariza2011Javascript}.
 They have also investigated \cite{ocariza2013empirical,ocariza2017study} the nature of the Javascript errors as follows.
 They manually analyze Javascript bug reports from various web applications and Javascript libraries.
 They find that the majority of reported Javascript bugs are related to the Document Object Model (DOM).
 None of this work has explored self-healing strategies for the web.

 Now, we discuss the works on reproducing Javascript errors or to extract regression tests.
-Wang et al. \cite{wang2017jstrace} present a technique to reproduce sequence of events that leads to a Javascript error.
+Wang et al. \cite{wang2017jstrace} present a technique to reproduce sequences of events that lead to a Javascript error.
 Schur et al. \cite{schur2014procrawl} present a fully automatic tool to generate test scripts based on the behavior of multi-user web applications.
-The goal of those works is different ours: the focuses on creating tests while we focus on healing the error on the fly, in production.
+The goal of those works are different ours: the focuses on creating tests while we focus on healing the error on the fly, in production.

 Hanam et al. \cite{hanam2016discovering} present BugAID a data mining technique for discovering common unknown bug patterns in server-side Javascript.
-Hanam et al. focus on server-side bugs, on the contrary, \tool targets client-side Javascript code and it heals the errors on the fly.
+Hanam et al. focus on server-side bugs, on the contrary, \tool targets client-side Javascript code, and it heals the errors on the fly.